nextcloud/desktop/doc/building.rst

       % /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

-.. note:: Under certain cirumstances, you may get on error along the lines of ``Permission denied @ apply2files`` when installing certain Homebrew packages.
+.. note:: Under certain circumstances, you may get on error along the lines of ``Permission denied @ apply2files`` when installing certain Homebrew packages.
 This is `a known issue`_ and can be fixed by changing the permissions on the affected files with the following command: